 CaTS manages all computing labs and technology equipment for all electronic classrooms.
-We also offer equipment checkout and equipment delivery from the Classroom Technology Support office in 017 Dunbar Library.
+We also offer equipment checkout and equipment delivery from the CaTS Help Desk in 025 Library Annex.
 For more information on labs, electronic classrooms, and other classroom services offered by CaTS, see the links on the right.

 Classroom Technology Support Policies

 CaTS Classroom Technology Support (CTS) provides equipment to the Wright State University (WSU) community.
 These items are provided with the understanding that those persons utilizing university property will make every effort to prevent damage or loss to that property.
 The purpose of this policy is to define the client's responsibility in the event of damage or loss to CTS owned property being used by the client.

 Full Policy (Effective Date: June 1, 2013)